melomg/KMP-Template/README.md

         - [ ] UI Testing
         - [ ] Compose Screenshot testing

+# Building

+The **KMP Template** needs a Firebase account set up to run.
+If you haven't already, check [here](https://firebase.google.com/docs/android/setup).
+You'll need to get the `google-services.json` and put it in `composeApp/` folder.

 # Architecture

 The **KMP Template** is following the [Android official architecture guidance](https://developer.android.com/topic/architecture) as closely as possible.